AbigaelWanjiku694/AbigaelWanjiku/README.md

 Hey there!
-I'm Abigael Wanjiku, an aspiring programmer currently enrolled in a Computer Programming course.
+I'm Abigael Wanjiku, an aspiring Full Stack Developer currently enrolled in a Computer Programming course.
 I'm passionate about learning how software works, building interactive web applications, and improving my problem-solving skills.
 My goal is to develop real-world projects, explore new technologies, and grow as a developer.
 I'm always eager to connect, learn, and collaborate!

 🎯 Goals & Interests
 🔹 Master programming fundamentals and problem-solving skills